-- Compact size for placement anywhere.

-- Convenience of Plug & Play installation.

-- Fully 802.11g compatible.

-- 802.11n compliant.

-- Powered by the USB port; no external power source required.

-- USB 2.0 standard.

-- You can securely connect to a wireless network using WPA/WPA2 (Wi-Fi Protected Access) providing you a much higher level of security for your data and communication than has previously been available.
-You may also use 802.1x for wireless authentication.

-- Supports Infrastructure networks via an access point

-- User-friendly configuration and diagnostic utilities.
+- Compact size for placement anywhere - Convenience of Plug & Play installation - Fully 802.11g compatible - 802.11n compliant - Powered by the USB port; no external power source required - USB 2.0 standard - You can securely connect to a wireless network using WPA/WPA2 (Wi-Fi Protected Access), which provides you with a much higher level of security for your data and communication than has previously been available. - Position the DWA-132 almost anywhere in your workspace to achieve the best reception possible - Supports Infrastructure networks via an access point - User-friendly configuration and diagnostic utilities your computer.